Oneida Football Club: History

 Gerrit Smith Miller started his sports career playing baseball.
 In 1859, while 14 years old, Miller organized the "Bobolink B.B.C.
 (Base-Ball Club)" of Peterboro, N. Y., where he was elected president, captain and pitcher.
 In 1861, he joined the Lowell BBC of Boston, where he was also captain and pitcher.
 Miller then attended Harvard University, where he was part of its baseball team.

 Miller then entered Epes S. Dixwell's school, a private college preparatory school, where football was played as a fun and exercise for students.
 At the time there were no formal rules for football games, with different schools and areas playing their own variations.
 This informal style of play was often chaotic and very violent, and Miller had been a star of the game while attending Dixwell.
 However, he grew tired of these disorganized games so in 1862 he organised the "Oneida Football Club of Boston", choosing players from not only Dixwell's but from other schools in order to form a strong and competitive team.
 The name was suggested by R. Clifford Watson, after the lake of that name in New York State, not far from Miller's home.
-The team was composed of the following players: Edward L. Arnold, Robert A. Boit, Edward Bowditch, Walter Brooks, George Davis, Robert M. Lawrence, Gerrit S. Miller (captain), Francis G. Peabody, Winthrop S. Scudder, Louis Thies, Alanson Tucker, R. Clifford Watson, Huntington F. Wolcott (Dixwell); J. Malcolm Forbes, and John P. Hall (Boston English High School); and James D'Wolf Lovett (Boston Latin School).
+The full club had fifty-two players.
+Among the players were the following: Edward L. Arnold, Robert A. Boit, Edward Bowditch, Walter Brooks, George Davis, Robert M. Lawrence, Gerrit S. Miller (captain), Francis G. Peabody, Winthrop S. Scudder, Louis Thies, Alanson Tucker, R. Clifford Watson, Huntington F. Wolcott (Dixwell); J. Malcolm Forbes, and John P. Hall (Boston English High School); and James D'Wolf Lovett (Boston Latin School).
 Miller was elected president and Clifford Watson secretary and treasurer, and their only uniform was a red silk handkerchief tied around the head, knotted behind.